 The above graph compares the performance of the Trust with that of the S&P 500 and a group of peer companies with the investment weighted on market capitalization.
-Companies in the peer group are as follows: Health Care Property Investors, Inc., Nationwide Health Properties, Inc., American Health Properties, Inc., Omega Healthcare Investors (acquired Health Equity Properties, Incorporated in December 1994), Health Care REIT, Inc., G&L Realty Corp., Healthcare Realty Trust Incorporated, LTC Properties, Inc., National Health Investors, Inc. and National Health Realty, Inc.
+Companies in the peer group are as follows: Health Care Property Investors, Inc., Nationwide Health Properties, Inc., American Health Properties, Inc., Omega Healthcare Investors, Health Care REIT, Inc., G&L Realty Corp., Healthcare Realty Trust Incorporated, LTC Properties, Inc., National Health Investors, Inc. and National Health Realty, Inc.